DerrickLamers/cncjswiki/Setup-Guide:-Raspberry-Pi-|-Install-Node.js-via-Package-Manager-*(Recommended)*.md

 ### Autostarting the server

-To make the CNCjs server start automatically, do this:
+To make the CNCjs server start automatically, enter this at the terminal prompt:

 ```
 (crontab -l | grep -v cncjs; echo "@reboot $(which cncjs) >>$HOME/cncjs.log 2>&1") | crontab -